 4. Daughter Ashley Collinsworth Ran Track at Harvard & Has a Degree in Psychology

-Collinsworth’s youngest daughter Ashley is a recent Harvard graduate.
-As she notes on her LinkedIn page, Ashley graduated in 2015 with a Bachelor’s in Psychology.
+Collinsworth’s youngest daughter, Ashley, is a Harvard graduate.
+As she notes on her LinkedIn page, Ashley graduated in 2015 with a bachelor’s in psychology.
 Today, she is a sales coordinator at 21c Museum Hotels.
 You can follow her on Twitter here.

 Ashley was a track and field athlete at Harvard.
 She excelled there, just as she did in high school.
-She earned was on the Cincinnati Enquirer first team all-state for her junior and senior high school seasons and a four0time academic all-state track athlete.
+She was on the Cincinnati Enquirer first team all-state for her junior and senior high school seasons and a four-time academic all-state track athlete.

 “I’ve told her repeatedly that she’s taken my gene pool to a whole new level—there’s nothing in her genetic makeup on my side that would point to Harvard University,” Collinsworth told The Crimson in 2012.
 “There is nothing that anybody could do to make me any prouder of my daughter than what she’s accomplishing at Harvard.”

 “I’m proud of my dad and what he does,” Ashley told the Crimson.
 “He works hard.”

 5. Katie Collinsworth Works for the Golf Channel & Jac Collinsworth Is Now at ESPN

 Holly and Cris Collinsworth’s two other children are also working in broadcasting, although in different sectors.
 Katie Collinsworth Hughes, who attended Florida, works for Golf Channel’s GolfNow as a manager of Business Marketing.
 She earned a bachelor’s degree in public relations in 2012.